rgwch/make-elexis-demodb/readme.md

       }
     },
     "process":{
-      "number": 100,        // Number of Patient datasets to transmit "random": true,       // Select randomly (or ue the first "number" entried) "anonymize": true,    // replace all names with fake names "loglevel": "info"    // One of debug, info, warn, error }
+      "number": 50,         // Number of Patient datasets to transmit "random": true,       // Select randomly (or use the first "number" entried) "anonymize": true,    // replace all names with fake names "loglevel": "info"    // One of debug, info, warn, error }